 The paper products and printing sector is one of the lowest industrial greenhouse gas emitters.

 Manufacturing industries account for 24% of all EU greenhouse gas emissions:

-|Chemical & petrochemical||4.3%|
+|Chemical & Chemical Products||4.3%|

 By buying paper from sustainably managed forests and always recycling, we really do not have to feel guilty about using this natural and renewable product.